bitcoin/bitcoin/CONTRIBUTING.md

 references to any discussions (for example other tickets or mailing list discussions).

-At this stage one should expect comments and review from other contributors.
+At this stage, one should expect comments and review from other contributors.
 You can add more commits to your pull request by committing them locally and pushing to your fork until you have satisfied all feedback.